xen-project/xen/docs/misc/xen-command-line.markdown

 On hardware supporting IBRS, the `ibrs=` option can be used to force or prevent Xen using the feature itself.
 If Xen is not using IBRS itself, functionality is still set up so IBRS can be virtualised for guests.

+On hardware supporting IBPB, the `ibpb=` option can be used to prevent Xen from issuing Branch Prediction Barriers on vcpu context switches.

 The `rsb_vmexit=` and `rsb_native=` options can be used to fine tune when the RSB gets overwritten.
 There are individual controls for an entry from HVM